Self-Censoring

 - 2024

-As a guest in Germany, I walk a precarious path bordering assimilation at one turn and trespassing at the next.
-To be welcome here and to remain, I have to follow the rules.
+Self-Censoring is my strategy for responding to an inner conflict I have felt as a photographer since moving to Germany from the UK in 2016.
+As a guest in this country, I walk a precarious path bordering assimilation at one turn and trespassing at the next.
+To be welcome and remain, I have to follow the rules.
+But should this principle also apply to my artistic practice?
+When does photographing in public space cross moral, cultural, and perhaps legal territory?

 Editions: